mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/operations/cloud-providers/index.md

 ## Configuring an Azure cloud provider

-When creating an Azure cloud provider, you need an [Ansible inventory file](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html) and ssh keys.

-#### Create a new set of credentials via CLI commands
+### Create a new set of credentials via CLI commands

 ```
 az login